openstack-infra/storyboard/doc/source/install/development.rst

     sudo apt-get update
     sudo apt-get install libpq-dev libmysqlclient-dev python-dev
-    sudo apt-get mysql-server-5.7    #Here you will be asked to set a password mysql --version
+    sudo apt-get install mysql-server-5.7    #Here you will be asked to set a password mysql --version